Acromyrmex versicolor: Effects of temperature

 Temperature also plays a role in how deep a queen will make her nest.
 Nests have to be made at a depth below where lethal temperatures occur (below 5 cm).
 Building nests under trees allows colonies to remain below lethal temperatures and also does not require them to be so deep (2–3 cm).
 Having a nest under a tree also allows colonies to be closer to food sources such as leaves.

 Foraging

-A. versicolor use trails to forage in groups like most higher attines, but also forage alone which is a characteristic of more primitive leafcutter ants.
+Acromyrmex versicolor use trails to forage in groups like most higher attines, but also forage alone which is a characteristic of more primitive leafcutter ants.
 They forage for both green vegetation and dry grasses, but dry grasses make up the bulk of their forage.
 A. versicolor will increase the amount of fresh vegetation they collect after significant amounts of rainfall, but will collect dry grasses during drier periods.

 The amount an individual ant forages or the efficiency to which each ant forages may be due to each ones genetics and may vary significantly between matrilines.
 Younger ants most often spend their time tending to the nest while older ants will go out and forage.
 The age at which a young ant will switch to foraging also seems to be genetically predisposed.